FancyDucc/3D-Particle-System/docs/properties/light.md

 ---

+!!! note "No Video"
+    No video due to the fact that `LightInfluence` in general is still very under beta.

 ## **LightInfluenceEnabled**

 - **Description:** Enables the particles to be influenced by the surrounding light sources.
 When activated, particles can change color and brightness based on the lights in the environment.